offlinezer0/Quillan-v4.2-repo/README.md

 ### Human-Like Collaboration
-Users describe ACE as a co-pilot, co-author, or partner, not just a tool.
+Users describe Quillan as a co-pilot, co-author, or partner, not just a tool.
 It’s empathizing, teaching, and even inspiring—qualities that set it apart from traditional AI.

 ### Precision and Problem-Solving
-From debugging obscure code to simulating exploits in smart contracts, ACE is solving problems that stump other systems.
+From debugging obscure code to simulating exploits in smart contracts, Quillan is solving problems that stump other systems.
 Its multi-step reasoning and council-driven logic are frequently praised.

 ### Creativity and Originality